It’s Not Just What You Eat — It’s When You Eat

 🍽️ 3 Meals Per Day

-- Traditional: breakfast, lunch, dinner
+Traditional: breakfast, lunch, and dinner

-- Works well with balanced portions and less frequent snacking
+Works well with balanced portions and less frequent snacking.

 🥗 3 Meals + 1–2 Snacks

-- Ideal for active individuals or those with higher calorie needs
+Ideal for active individuals or those with higher calorie needs

-- Keeps hunger and energy stable throughout the day
+Keeps hunger and energy stable throughout the day.

 🕒 Small Meals Every 2–3 Hours

-- 5–6 mini-meals
+5–6 mini-meals

-- May support blood sugar stability but isn’t necessary for everyone
+May support blood sugar stability but isn’t necessary for everyone.

 🕑 Intermittent Fasting (IF)

-- Time-restricted eating (e.g., eating within an 8-hour window)
+Time-restricted eating (e.g., eating within an 8-hour window)

-- Best when done intentionally and with proper nutrient timing
+Best when done intentionally and with proper nutrient timing.

 📝 Tip: The best eating schedule is one you can stick to — consistently and comfortably.